 9. All reviews are interactions:

 Good or bad, reviews are interactions with your customers and with your prospects.
-Higher the number of reviews, the greater is the chance of people choosing your property over others.
-If most of the reviews are positive, one bad review won’t affect your average rating much, but it will increase the views to your property.
+The higher the number of reviews, the greater the chance of people choosing your property over others.
+If most of the reviews are positive, one bad review won’t affect your average rating much, but it will increase the views of your property.
 And if the review is unjustified, the viewers will be able to see for themselves.